On the Computational Complexity of Private High-dimensional Model Selection: Introduction

 \subsection{Comparison with Prior Related Works}

 In the past decades, there has been a considerable amount of work studying DP sparse regression problems.
 However, most of these works focus either on empirical risk minimization \citep{jain2014near, talwar2015nearly, kasiviswanathan2016efficient, wang2017differentially} or establishing $\ell_2$-consistency rate \citep{wang2019sparse,cai2021cost} which are not directly related to the task of model selection.
 To the best of our knowledge, there are only three works considering the problem of variable selection in sparse regression problems under the DP framework, \cite{kifer2012private, thakurta2013stability}, and \cite{lei2018differentially}.
 Table \ref{tab: comparison} shows a clear comparison between those methods and our method. \cite{kifer2012private} proposed two algorithms under sparse regression setting.
 One of them is based on the exponential mechanism, which is known to be computationally inefficient due to exponentially large numbers of search queries.
 However, they do not analyze the algorithm under the model selection framework.
 Moreover, for the privacy analysis, they assume that the loss functions are bounded over the space of sparse vectors, which is rather restrictive in the linear regression setting.
 In comparison, our paper provides a solid model recovery guarantee (Theorem \ref{thm: utility result}) for a similar exponential mechanism without using the bounded loss assumption.
 Furthermore, under a slightly stronger assumption, we design a computationally efficient MCMC algorithm that also enjoys desirable utility similar to the exponential mechanism (Theorem \ref{thm: mixing time}) under DP framework.
 The other algorithm in \cite{kifer2012private} is based on the resample-and-aggregate framework \citep{nissim2007smooth, smith2011privacy}.
 Although computationally efficient, this method requires sub-optimal $\beta_{min}$ condition compared to Theorem \ref{thm: utility result}.
 In \cite{thakurta2013stability}, the authors introduced two concepts of stability for LASSO and proposed two PTR-based (propose-test-release) algorithms for variable selection.
 However, these methods have nontrivial probabilities of outputting the null (no result), which is undesirable in practice.
-Also, the support recovery probabilities for these methods do not approach 1 with a growing sample size which could be problematic.
+Also, the support recovery probabilities for these methods do not approach 1 with a growing sample size even under the \textit{strong irrepresentability condition} \citep{zhao2006model} on the design matrix.
 In \cite{lei2018differentially}, the authors proposed to use the Akaike information criterion or Bayesian information criterion coupled with the exponential mechanism to choose the proper model.
 However, the runtime of this algorithm is exponential and also requires stronger $\beta_{min}$ condition.
 As mentioned earlier, in this paper, we show that our proposed MCMC algorithm is both computationally efficient and produces approximate DP estimates of $\gamma^*$ with a strong utility guarantee under a better $\beta_{min}$ condition.
+One may also apply sparse vector techniques (SVT) to choose important features \cite{stoddard2014differentially}.
+In this case, each feature can be associated with an appropriate choice of score function, and then apply SVT to choose the relevant features.
+However, the choice of the score function in high-dimensional sparse regression cases remains unclear, and moreover, it is also known that the exponential mechanism enjoys better accuracy compared to SVT \cite{lyu2017understanding} under such an offline setting.